 - Tristimulus values are the backbone of colour measurement whether in terms of the physiological response of the human eye to light or within the world of colour matching or colour management.

-- LMS tristimulus colour values have three components corresponding with the response of the L, M and S cone types.
-Each response is measured against a scale with values between 0 and 1.
+- LMS tristimulus colour values have three components corresponding to the response of the L, M, and S cone types.
+Each response is measured on a scale with values between 0 and 1.

 - Every human colour sensation can be explained in terms of the stimulus each cone type receives.